Implementing Ranges for Custom Types

 • That type implements iterators, and we want our iterators to behave the same way

 We’ll focus on this simpler scenario in this lesson.
-A typical Party class might look a little like this, where we’re relying on a private std::vector to manage the storage:
+A typical Party class might look like this, where we’re relying on a private std::vector to manage the storage:

 #include <vector>